artisinalapps/.github/profile/README.md

 # POE Innovations

-POE Innovations a boutique SaaS development company focused on creating valuable software tools for professionals, entrepreneurs, and small businesses.
+POE Innovations is a SaaS and custom software development company focused on creating valuable software tools for professionals, entrepreneurs, and small businesses.

 ## Our core principles

 ### Customer obsessed

 We serve our customers with integrity and respect.
-We strive to always add value for our customers.
+We aim to always add value.

 ### Private by design

 We only save what data is required to serve you.
 The data we do collect will never be sold.

 ### Secure by default